 A prominent role in these models is played by transport costs for inputs and outputs and commuting costs for residents.
 This also explains that there is special attention to the transport topic in this course.

 Why do cities exist?

-Increasing returns to scale Transport costs Location problems
+Increasing returns to scale

+Transport costs

+Location problems

+Urban spatial structure

+Consumer analysis

+Producer analysis

-Urban spatial structure Consumer analysis Producer analysis Modification of assumptions
+Modification of assumptions

+Transport I

-Transport I Model in text book
+Model in text book

+Local public goods and service

+Social optimal level

+Voting

 Short answer